 If you need help controlling overspending, a zero-based budget might be the answer you’re looking for.
 This money management style is a practical way to rein in spending and focus on your financial goals.

 Also, an online cash advance may be an option if your budget is tight and you run into an important expense you can’t afford, but only in exceptional cases.
 This type of online loan helps you take on short term, non-recurring emergencies when money is unexpectedly tight.
 These shouldn’t be used to deal with recurring expenses or expenses you know you’ll need to pay in advance.
-For more information on how a cash advance works, click here.
+Learn more about how a cash advance works.

 Don’t stress out if you realize you don’t like the zero-sum budget.
 There are a lot of different types of budgeting techniques in the world.
 There are also free budgeting tools to help you manage your finances online.